Setting up a method

 • Pressing the Send Method button will result in two actions:

-• Method will be set as Method for Single Analysis - you can start the single analysis form the instrument window using the icon.
+• Method will be set as method for Single Analysis - you can start the single analysis form the instrument window using the icon.

 • When measuring sequence, each row can have different method.
 It is set while creating or editing the sequence tab in the Method Name column.